Kian Kyars

 2025-Q4: from broad hedges to harder single-name conviction

-The December 31, 2025 filing is the latest public quarter and the most revealing.
+The December 31, 2025 filing is the latest public quarter and the most revealing one.

 By value, the public book is now dominated by:

-What changed is almost more interesting than the size:
+The quarter-to-quarter shift is more important than the size:

 Holding Instrument Value Shares